rse/ael/README.md

 Advanced Expression Language (AEL) is a JavaScript library for use in the Browser and Node.js to parse/compile and execute/evaluate JavaScript-style expressions.
-The expressions are based on conditional, logical, bitwise, relational, arithmetical, functional, literal and value constructs and hence can express arbitrary complex matching.
+The expressions are based on conditional, logical, bitwise, relational, arithmetical, functional, selective and literal constructs and hence can express arbitrary complex matching.
 The result can be an arbitrary value, but usually is just a boolean one.

 Expression Language
 -------------------